csdms/packagebuilder/README.md

-rpmbuilder
+packagebuilder
 ==========

-Python package for building CSDMS models and tools into RPMs
+Python package for building CSDMS models and tools into RPMs and DEBs.